Gator Bowl Stadium: The Beatles at the Gator Bowl

 The Beatles played a concert at the Gator Bowl on their first American Tour on September 11, 1964.
-When the Beatles found out that the concert was going to be racially segregated and the Black audience degraded, they refused to play there unless they allowed the audience to be desegregated, as Black folk had the freedom to sit where they liked in Europe.
+When the Beatles found out that the concert was going to be racially segregated and the Black audience degraded, they refused to play there unless they allowed the audience to be desegregated, as Black people had the freedom to sit where they liked in Europe.

 Paul McCartney went on record about their disapproval of the situation, and their lack of understanding of segregation in the first place, while John Lennon said, "We never play to segregated audiences and we aren't going to start now.
 I'd sooner lose our appearance money."
 After city officials relented, the band played to an integrated audience.

 The concert was held the day after Hurricane Dora struck St. Augustine and Jacksonville; most of Jacksonville was without electricity and power was not restored for several days.
 Despite the hurricane, 23,000 fans attended, paying $4 and $5 for tickets.
 During the concert, Ringo Starr's drumkit was nailed to the stage because of the 45 mph winds.

 Near-total demolition

 The historic structure was almost entirely razed in 1994, as part of a massive remodeling effort which essentially built a new stadium.
-The new stadium was renamed Jacksonville Municipal Stadium (known as Alltel Stadium from 1997 through 2006, EverBank Field from August 2010 through June 2018, and TIAA Bank Field since June 2018).
+The new stadium was renamed Jacksonville Municipal Stadium (currently named EverBank Stadium).
 Almost none of the original infrastructure remains, except for the west upper deck (which had been added in 1982) and the ramping system.
 While Jacksonville Municipal Stadium was being constructed, the Florida–Georgia game alternated between the two schools' home stadiums, with Florida's Ben Hill Griffin Stadium in Gainesville hosting in 1994 and Georgia's Sanford Stadium hosting in 1995.
 The 1994 Gator Bowl was also held in Gainesville.
 Both games returned to Jacksonville the following season.